TirzahWood/large-data-website/README.md

 ## Target audience

-This website would be targeted towards anyone that is interested in learning about the supernatural/mythical creatutes.
+This website would be targeted towards anyone that is interested in learning about the supernatural/mythical creatures.

-The age range would range from pretty much any age range wether it be young aduts or old.
+The age range would range from pretty much any age range wether it be young adults or old.

 [Personas](personas.md)